 Small ex Britton and Rose, The Cactaceae, Descriptions and Illustrations of Plants of the Cactus Family 4: 257, 1923

-Opuntia abjecta occurs in the lower Florida Keys where it grows on bare limestone or where a bit of sand or humus has accumulated.
-Plants may be up to 6-inches tall and form multi-branched mats.
-The cladodes are 1- to 3- inches long and thick.
-While not fragile, the cladodes are not firmly attached to each other.
-The longest spines may be 1- to 2-inches long.
-Like O. zebrina and unlike O. pusilla, it has teardrop-shaped leaves.
+This Opuntia grows up to 15 cm tall and forms multi-branched mats.
+The cladodes are 2-8 cm long and thickish.
+While not fragile, the cladodes are also not firmly attached to each other.
+The longest spines on this prickly pear may be 4-5 cm.
+Like O. zebrina and unlike O. pusilla, this cactus has teardrop-shaped leaves.
 The seeds of O. abjecta are about 4 mm in diameter.